kshamza/InvoGen/README.md

 ### Invoice Display

-* Selected invoice in the invoices table on the left side will display the invoice info int he right panel.
+* Selected invoice in the invoices table on the left side will display the invoice info in the right panel.
 * Only the Date and Customer Name fields are made editable.
 The specifications were not clear on whether the invoice items can be edited as well.
 * An invoice must be selected before the Delete button can delete an invoice.
 * Edited Date and/or Customer Name can be saved using Save button.
 Changes must be made for the Save button to work.